argoproj-labs/argocd-operator/CONTRIBUTING.md

 # Contributing

-Anyone interested in contributing to the Argo CD operator is welcomes and should start by reviewing the [development][docs_dev] documentation.
+Anyone interested in contributing to the Argo CD operator is welcome and should start by reviewing the [development][docs_dev] documentation.

-[docs_dev]:./docs/contribute/development.md
+[docs_dev]:./docs/developer-guide/contributing.md